unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-MvuxProject.md

     - Give your project an appropriate name.

-    - When prompted Select *Blank* under the Presets section.
+    - When prompted select the *Blank* template under the Presets section.

         ![Screenshot displaying the intro screen of the Uno Extension wizard in Visual Studio](../Assets/MvuxProject-StartupType.png)